Titan-Systems/titan/docs/README.md

-# Overview

-`titan core` is an infrastructure-as-code tool built for Snowflake.
-It allows you to declaratively define and manage Snowflake resources.
-It can be used to provision and manage Snowflake environments, automate deployments, and handles role-based access control (RBAC).
+# `titan core` - Snowflake infrastructure as code

+Titan Core helps you provision, deploy, and secure resources in Snowflake.
+It replaces tools like Terraform, Schemachange, or Permifrost.

+Deploy any Snowflake resource, including users, roles, schemas, databases, integrations, pipes, stages, functions, stored procedures, and more.
+Convert adhoc, bug-prone SQL management scripts into simple, repeatable configuration.

-`titan core` is for:
+Titan Core is for:

 * DevOps engineers looking to automate and manage Snowflake infrastructure.
 * Analytics engineers working with dbt who want to manage Snowflake resources without macros.